ChristianBangGribsvad/em_spillet.github.io/index.md

 -------------------------------

 # Today's Schmeichel(s):
-- Matias BN with 25.0 points part of Frederiksborg Gymnasium and Quantum and Laser Photonics DTU [see their predictions](./pages/Matias_BN.html)
-- Tobias Hø with 25.0 points part of GeH Fys [see their predictions](./pages/Tobias_Hø.html)
-- Ebbe Ottar Je with 25.0 points part of Friends and Family [see their predictions](./pages/Ebbe_Ottar_Je.html)
+- Laurits Pi with 32.0 points part of Friends and Family [see their predictions](./pages/Laurits_Pi.html)

 # European Sperm Bank